HangfireIO/Hangfire.Documentation/tutorials/highlight.rst

 .. note::

    Please, note that user still waits until its source code will be highlighted.
-But the application itself became more responsive and he is able to do another things while background job is being processed.
+But the application itself became more responsive and he is able to do another things while background job is processed.

 Conclusion
 -----------